 Were there plans while filming about where the story in SOLO would go or was it just a “let’s see how this works for now” kind of atmosphere?

 I didn’t hear of any plans at the time, but I believe that everyone wanted to continue making them immediately if it had been a box office success.
 But the timing wasn’t on our side, and that didn’t happen.

 Many actors will happily report on how they “stole” things from the films they made.
 Did you take anything with you from the set?

 I didn’t, no. I felt that I couldn’t.
 They’re being used!
 People need them!
 The feeling that you’ll be coming back and wearing this suit again was so strong that I couldn’t just take stuff.
 I kept thinking that I’ll be back for it one day.

 Do you have a favorite Chewie moment from the new films?

-In this new one, depending on how the puzzle gets put together, there’s some really great moments.
-But in THE LAST JEDI I had the Porg eating scene, which I thought was one of the funniest things in the new series.
+In this new one, depending on how the puzzle gets put together, there are some really great moments.
+But in THE LAST JEDI, I had the Porg eating scene, which I thought was one of the funniest things in the new series.

 THE LAST JEDI also has one of my favorite Chewie gags in the series.
 It’s the scene where Chewie, in total frustration, throws his hands in the air screaming bloody murder as the Porgs begin dismantling the Falcon.
 It never fails to make me laugh.